 3 - Add languages to Bazarr

-Now let’s indicate the languages you want to use.
+Now, let's indicate which languages you want to use.
 Go to settings -> languages

-and add the ones you want—in my case, English and Spanish.
+and add those you want; in my case, English and Spanish.

 4 - Add Subtitle Provider

-Just as before, it’s very straightforward.
-Go to providers
+Just like before, it’s very simple, go to providers

 and click the +

-; simply select the one you want.
-I recommend opensubtitles for English and subtitulamos for Spanish from Spain.
+button.
+Just select the one you want.
+I recommend using opensubtitles for English and subtitulamos for Spanish from Spain.

 5 - Download subtitles with Bazarr

-At this point, you should already have all your series and movie content loaded in Sonarr and Radarr, so just select one, click edit movie at the top, and choose the profile you want.
+At this point, you should have all your series and movie content loaded both from Sonarr and Radarr.
+Now, just click on an item and at the top select edit movie, then select the profile you want.

-You can also do bulk editing from the main view.
+You can also perform a bulk edit from the main view.

 If there is any problem you can add a comment bellow or contact me in the website's contact form